talkable/talkable-docs/source/integration/magento2.rst

    .. image:: /_static/img/magento2/install3.jpg

-5. Click **Install** button at the top of the list to install all listed extensions.
+5. Click the **Install** button at the top of the list to install all listed extensions.
-   If you have more than one extension in the list, you can find Talkable extension row and click **Install** link to install just the Talkable extension.
+   To just install Talkable, find the extension in the list and click **Install**.

    .. image:: /_static/img/magento2/install4.jpg

-6. Follow the steps to complete Talkable extension installation.
+6. Follow the steps to complete the Talkable extension installation.

 Activating the Integration
 --------------------------